laravel/docs/helpers.md

 <a name="method-storage-path"></a>
 #### `storage_path()` {#collection-method}

 The `storage_path` function returns the fully qualified path to the `storage` directory.
-You may also use the `storage_path` function to generate a fully qualified path to a given file relative to the storage directory:
+You may also use the `storage_path` function to generate a fully qualified path to a given file within the storage directory:

     $path = storage_path();